curl/curl/docs/libcurl/curl_easy_setopt.md

 options are set with an *option* followed by a *parameter*.
 That parameter can be a **long**, a **function pointer**, an **object pointer** or a **curl_off_t**, depending on what the specific option expects.
-Read this manual carefully as bad input values may cause libcurl to behave badly!
+Read this manual carefully as bad input values may cause libcurl to behave badly.
 You can only set one option in each function call.
 A typical application uses many curl_easy_setopt(3) calls in the setup phase.